-Eastland Network Limited's engineering team oversees the management functions associated with these non-network assets.
+Eastland Network Limited's engineering team oversees the management functions associated with these nonnetwork assets.

-Costs of these vehicles can be found in the Systems Operation and Network Support.
+Costs of these vehicles can be found in Systems Operation and Network Support costs.

-2.3 Age & condition of assets by category
+2.3 Age & condition of assets

 Eastland Network Limited approximates asset condition by age for asset categories with large populations and similar performance characteristics.
 The life cycle activities described in Section 5 of this AMP qualify the relevance of the age/condition approximation and ultimately determine the rate at which each asset category ages.
-A summary including average age and values for each asset category is provided is section 2.3.15.
+A summary including average age and values for each asset category is shown below.